jmcalalang/f5-automation-toolchain-lab/docs/module5/lab1.rst

   |image5|

 The project pulls in its configuration from GitHub, and the `SCM URL` is the repository containing all our lab.
-The other Update settings are used because we create templated objects (jinja2 files), which we want cleared out on an update, removing overlapping configuration issues.
+Other Update settings are used because we create templated objects (jinja2 files), which we want to be cleared out on an update, removing overlapping configuration issues.

   |image6|